-You may have heard about high-profile celebrities and personalities being involved in tax evasion scandals where they have knowingly hidden money in offshore accounts to stop it from being taxed.
-But how often does UK tax evasion happen in the UK in general?
+You may have heard about high-profile celebrities and personalities being involved in tax fraud scandals where they have knowingly hidden money in offshore accounts to stop it from being taxed.
+But how often does UK tax evasion happen in general?

 HMRC estimated that in the 2016-2017 tax year the total cost of tax evasion in the UK was as much as £5.3 billion, for which the maximum sentence in the UK is up to seven years in prison or an unlimited fine.
-This is mostly for cases where people have deliberately hidden away funds or committed fraud to avoid having to pay what they owe, but there are also numerous cases of people simply failing to file their tax returns to report taxable income or gains.
+These tax evasion penalties are mainly for cases where people have deliberately hidden away funds or committed fraud to avoid having to pay what they owe, but there are also numerous cases of people simply failing to file their tax returns to report taxable income or gains.
 Even barristers have been known to do this.

 We have put together a brief guide on what tax evasion is, and the penalties you can expect, including the maximum penalty for tax evasion in the UK, from not paying tax on time, either accidentally or on purpose.

 What does tax evasion mean?

 Tax evasion usually refers to the deliberate dishonest non-payment of tax that is legally due by claiming to take advantage of non-existent loopholes in the law or attempting to conceal funds or misrepresenting receipts to HMRC.

 Fundamentally, this means knowingly not declaring exactly how much taxable income or gains you’re receiving, for the purposes of reducing the amount of income tax you pay.